 Of course, don't forget to check out a couple of the rooftop restaurant and bars.
 An oasis with an amazing view of the city, the Tea House Restaurant in Emerson on Hurumzi is a great place for lunch or dinner.
 Another good spot to watch the sunset is 6 Degrees South near the Shangani Waterfront.
 It doesn't hurt that they also serve yummy cocktails!

 Chill at The Rock

 Perched on a rock just off the southeast coast of Zanzibar is the not-so-secret gem, The Rock.
-This restaurant specializes in fresh seafood – mainly caught from Indian Ocean that surrounds it.
+This restaurant specialises in fresh seafood – mainly caught from the Indian Ocean that surrounds it.
 Make sure to make a reservation as the restaurant can only seat 45 diners.
 The Rock is quite popular for a sundowner so come here just before sunset.
 Try the local drink, Dawa – made of gin, honey, lemon and sugar.

 Dive near Mnemba Island

-With a rich marine life and good visibility, Zanzibar offers world-class diving and snorkeling.
+With a rich marine life and good visibility, Zanzibar offers world-class diving and snorkelling.
 Mnemba Island is a popular area for both.
 Depending on the season, you'll have the opportunity to come across humpback whales, dolphins, turtles, and a wide variety of corals.

 I'm not going to lie – it's not easy to get to Zanzibar from Hong Kong.
-I flew to Nairboi via Doha on Qatar Airways, then flew to Zanzibar on Precision Air.
+I flew to Nairobi via Doha on Qatar Airways, then flew to Zanzibar on Precision Air.
 Sometimes you need to journey farther afield to get to nirvana, but the hard work will pay off.